3 Comments

 Always sought after are foreign language teachers, especially English tutors.
 In every city in Peru, there are language institutes hiring native English speakers with or without qualifications year-round.
 But be aware that these rarely help with your work visa.
 You most certainly work illegally without a contract, legal backing, health insurance, and other benefits.

-Most (international) schools and universities, however, are eager to find qualified English (Or other language) teachers.
+Most (international) schools and universities, however, are eager to find qualified English (or other language) teachers.
 They most often pay their foreign employees a decent wage and sponsor a work visa.
 Be prepared to prove your qualifications with a TEFL or TESOL certificate, for example, or other related diplomas or degrees.
 The school year in Peru starts at the beginning of March; so the best time to apply for a job is between December and February, while you might get lucky applying midterm (in June or July) as well.

 Even though the availability, reliability and speed of the internet isn’t always ideal, working remotely surely can earn you enough money to live in Peru (probably even more than working for a company).
 And the good news: in November 2023, a new Foreigner Law was published introducing a resident visa for digital nomads, remote workers and freelancers in Peru for the first time and giving remote workers a chance to reside in Peru while working for a foreign company.

-As of today (January 30, 2024), the corresponding administrative regulations still haven’t been published, But we hope that this will happen soon.
+As of today (October 2024), the corresponding administrative regulations still haven’t been published, But we hope that this will happen soon.
 You find more information in our article "Peruvian Digital Nomad Visa".

 Peruvian Digital Nomad Visa